pantheon-systems/example-wordpress-composer/README.md

 #### `composer.json`

 If you are just browsing this repository on GitHub, you may not see some of the directories mentioned above like `wp-admin`.
 That is because WordPress core and its plugins are installed via Composer and ignored in the `.gitignore` file.
 Specific plugins are added to the project via `composer.json` and `composer.lock` keeps track of the exact version of each plugin (or other dependency).
 Generic Composer dependencies (not WordPress plugins or themes) are downloaded to the `/vendor` folder.

+## Behat tests

+So that CircleCI will have some test to run, this repository includes a configuration of [WordHat](https://wordhat.info/), A WordPress Behat extension.
+You can add your own `.feature` files within `/tests/behat/features`.
+[A fuller guide on WordPress testing with Behat is forthcoming.](https://github.com/pantheon-systems/documentation/issues/2469)